jonatankruszewski/m100-mongodb/notes.md

 - [X] Used a variable which referenced the collection we wanted to query.
 - [X] Used a variable to hold the conditional / filter criteria for the query.

+## CHAPTER 4

+### QUIZ Providing High Availability

+Problem:

+Which of the following is the best definition of High Availability (HA)?
+Attempts Remaining:∞Unlimited Attempts

+Choose the best answer:

+- [ ] The ability to scale a cluster
+- [X] The capacity to serve operations, even in the event of failures or planned downtime
+- [ ] The replication of the data to other servers

+### Server Maintenance

+- Upgrading Mongod
+- Install OS
+- fixing hardware
+- challenge: Doing it with the less downtime possible.
+- Replication is built in.
+- If the primary fails, an automatic election will occur.
+- Rolling upgrade: Puting down 1 server on the time for maintainance.
+- Atlas: Auto scaling feature!
+- No need to plan downtime window.
+- Retryable writes

+### QUIZ Server Maintenance

+Problem:

+What happens automatically in MongoDB that allows for server maintenance without downtime?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [ ] MongoDB automatically upgrades itself to the latest available version.
+- [X] Failed write operations are retried automatically once by the MongoDB drivers.
+- [X] A faulty Primary will be replaced by a new Primary by an automatic election.

+### QUIZ Server Maintenance Quiz 2

+What are the recommended steps to do maintenance on a Primary node without downtime?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [ ] Stop the application from interacting with the MongoDB cluster.

+- [ ] Stop all the nodes in the replica set at the same time.

+- [X] Step down the Primary node and wait for a Secondary node to take over as the new Primary.

+### SCHEMA Migration

+- SQL requires datetime.
+- No downtime for migration.
+- Migrations just reshape the documments.

+### QUIZ Schema Migration

+Problem:

+Which of the following help achieve a no-downtime schema migration with MongoDB?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [X] The polymorphism aspect of having documents with different shapes within a collection.
+- [X] Each document can carry its schema version number.
+- [ ] Database replication allows us to update one node at the time

+### MONGODB as a data Platform

+### QUIZ MongoDB as a Data Platform

+Problem:

+Which of the following are tools within MongoDB's data platform ecosystem?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [X] MongoDB Charts
+- [X] MongoDB BI Connector
+- [ ] RDMBS server
+- [X] MongoDB Compass